Albert0i/RedisDump/ScriptingWithLua.md

 "ERR user_script:1: Script attempted to access nonexistent global variable 'os' script: ea58cfad299460ea863f576834104a675e48c28c, on @user_script:1."
 ```

-Debuging Lua script is difficult, all the while you may feel necessary to print out something to check for.
+Debuging Lua script is difficult, all the while you may feel necessary to print out values to check for.
 In this case you may need:
 ```
 > EVAL "return redis.log(redis.LOG_NOTICE, 'This is a notice')" 0
 (nil)